huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## Q. STATE THE FUNCTION OF THE BRAIN.
+##  STATE THE FUNCTION OF THE BRAIN.

 {{% fragment %}}